rokath/trice/docs/TriceOverRTT.md

     * Use some other Debug-Probe with target memory access (support welcome)
   * RTT channel selection (on target and on host)
     * RECOMMENDED:
-      * `trice l -p JLINK` or shorter `trice l` for STM32F030R8 (default port is JLINK) starts in background a `JLinkRTTLogger.exe` which \
-      connects to J-Link and writes to a logfile which in turn is read by the trice tool.
-On exit the `JLinkRTTLogger.exe` is killed automatically.\
+      * `trice l -p JLINK` or shorter `trice l` for STM32F030R8 (default port is JLINK) starts in background a `JLinkRTTLogger.exe` which connects to J-Link and writes to a logfile which in turn is read by the trice tool.
+On exit the `JLinkRTTLogger.exe` is killed automatically.
-      It expects a target sending messages over RTT channel 0 (other channels supported too).\
+      It expects a target sending messages over RTT channel 0 (other channels supported too but may not work).
-      It is possible to start several instances on different channels as well as on different targets.
+      It should be possible to start several instances on different channels as well as on different targets.
-      * `trice l -p STLINK` starts in background a `trice/third_party/goST/stRttLogger.exe` which connects to J-Link and\
-      writes to a logfile which in turn is read by the trice tool.
-On exit the `stRttLogger.exe` is killed automatically.\
-      It expects a target sending messages over RTT channel 0 (other channels supported too).\
+      * `trice l -p STLINK` starts in background a `trice/third_party/goST/stRttLogger.exe` which connects to ST-Link and writes to a logfile which in turn is read by the trice tool.
+On exit the `stRttLogger.exe` is killed automatically.
+It expects a target sending messages over RTT channel 0 (other channels supported too but may not work).\
       It is possible to start several instances on different channels as well as on different targets.
       * If you have the choice, prefer J-Link.
 It allows parallel debugging and trice output.
       * The full -args string is normally required and depends on the used device.
 Example: `trice l -args="-Device STM32F070RB -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000"`.
 Enter `trice h -log` and read info for `-args` switch: